jordanbmowry/jordanbmowry/README.md

 - 👋 Hi, I’m Jordan Mowry.
 - 🏡 I am a junior dev at TapOnIt.
 - 👀 I’m interested in web development, metal, and fitness.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning Rust 🦀.
 - 💞️ I’m looking to collaborate on anything JavaScript.
 - 📫 How to reach me jordan.mowry@gmail.com